openpracticelibrary/openpracticelibrary/src/pages/practice/experiment-canvas.md

   * R﻿eview all information and make a team determination to...

-    1. C﻿all the experiment a success!
-You can either move onto another experiment, or scale the solution to other teams, if applicable.
+    1. Su You can either move onto another experiment, or scale the solution to other teams, if applicable.
-    2.
+    2. P﻿artial success = the experiment didn't quite achieve the results the team wanted, but we all feel it's on the right track.
+In this case, ask how the experiment might be improved in order to achieve the results, update the canvas with these changes, and determine a new timeframe in "The Trials" to run a second iteration of the experiment.
+    3. F﻿ailure =
 mediaGallery:
   - link: https://github.com/openpracticelibrary/opl-media/blob/master/images/Experiment%20Canvas.jpeg?raw=true
   - link: https://github.com/openpracticelibrary/opl-media/blob/master/Experiment%20Canvas.png?raw=true